animetosho/node-yencode/README.md

 This module provides a very fast (non-JS) compiled implementation of [yEnc](http://www.yenc.org/yenc-draft.1.3.txt) and CRC32 hash calculation for node.js.
-It's mainly optimised for x86/ARM processors, and will use SIMD operations if available.
+The implementations are optimised for speed, and can optionally use x86/ARM SIMD optimised routines if available.

 This module should be *significantly* faster than pure Javascript versions.

 Supports:
 ---------

 -   fast raw yEnc encoding and the ability to specify line length.
-Optimised to use SSE2 and SSSE3, or NEON, if available - a single thread can achieve
-    \>500MB/s on a low power Atom CPU, or \>3GB/s on a Core-i series CPU.
+A single thread can achieve \>500MB/s on a low power Atom CPU, or \>3GB/s on a Core-i series CPU.

--   fast yEnc decoding, with and without NNTP layer dot unstuffing.
-Will also use SSE2 and SSSE3, or NEON, if available. (algorithm internally also supports stopping on end markers, but not exposed via node) Can achieve
-    \>2GB/s on one thread on a modern Intel CPU.
+-   fast yEnc decoding, with and without NNTP layer dot unstuffing. (algorithm internally also supports stopping on end markers, but not exposed via node) Can achieve \>2GB/s on one thread on a modern Intel CPU.

+-   SIMD optimised encoding and decoding routines, which can use ARM NEON or the following x86 CPU features when available (with dynamic dispatch): SSE2, SSSE3, AVX, AVX512BW (128-bit), VBMI2

 -   full yEnc encoding for single and multi-part posts, according to the [version 1.3 specifications](http://www.yenc.org/yenc-draft.1.3.txt)